 Skip advert

 Warranty3yrs/60k miles (up to 10yrs/100k miles with routine franchised dealer servicing)

 Did you know that the name Toyota C-HR stands for Coupe High Rider?
 Well, now you do.
-The C-HR is in its second generation, following on from the popular first-generation Toyota C-HR, sold between 2016 and 2023.
-It's an efficient hybrid SUV available in full and plug-in hybrid forms, and it competes with the likes of the Hyundai Kona, Honda HR-V, Kia Niro, Nissan Qashqai, Renault Captur, and Suzuki S-Cross.
+The C-HR is in its second generation, and follows on from the popular first-generation Toyota C-HR, which sold between 2016 and 2023.
+It's an efficient hybrid SUV available in both full and plug-in hybrid forms, competing with the likes of the Hyundai Kona, Honda HR-V, Kia Niro, Nissan Qashqai, Renault Captur, and Suzuki S-Cross.

+Skip advert